 Transforms data into customizable dashboards and reports

-- Fixing indexing issues and request re-indexing for the necessary pages
+- Fixing indexing issues and requesting re-indexing for necessary pages

 - Displaying data in charts, graphs, geo maps and tables

-- Spicing of your data stories colors, themes, text and images
+- Complementing your data with colors, themes, text and images

-- Using data range controls and view filters options for customizations
+- Using data range controls and viewing filter options for customizations

-There are plenty more website analysis tools where that came from:
+Additionally, plenty more website analysis tools are available: